nsklaus/amiwb/README.md

 - make reqasl a file picker to load and save files from apps (wip)
 - make a GUI for system settings
-- auto mount external drives as icons on the desktop